hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 In the following pages, we will explain how to insert, search, remove, and update data.
 A final example that merges all examples together will also be shown at the end of this section.

+#### Notes for 3.6.6 Working with data

++ Transaction w/ data
+  + all operations in the database happened within a transaction
+  + implicit transactions during the creation of the database
+  + explicit transactions for adding/removing/updating/retrieving data
+  + generating a transaction object from the database:
+    + indicating which object store associated
+    + specifying and access mode
+  + syntax: `var transaction = db.transaction(["objStoreName", ...], mode);`
+    + `mode`: either `readonly`, `readwrite`, or `versionchange`
+    + `versionchange`: only for creating a new database or for modifying its schemas
+    + `readonly`: concurrent read transactions allowed